 But when the gardener can get a head start on the growing season, this not only enables him/her to have a harvest, but also extends the length of the harvest time.

-Reason 2: Seed Starting Helps Gardeners Beat the Pests
+Reason 2: Seed Starting Can Help You Beat the Pests

 If gardeners are having a bad year with pests, some will start seedlings indoors, just to protect the plants until they’re a bit older and tougher.
 This only happens with above-the-ground vegetables (cucumbers, kale, lettuce, squash, tomato, etc).